Translate

 Children will receive one reading book per week and these will be given out on MONDAYS.
 Please read this through the week with your child-if they read these then please re-read to practise and embed fluency.

 Please read every day with your child, share stories too from home and from libraries.
-Our library day will be Tuesdays-so please ensure your child always has their library reading book with them.
+Our library day will be Friday-so please ensure your child always has their library reading book with them.

 Should you need any help at all please do not hesitate in speaking to a member of staff who will be more than happy to help.